All beings tremble before violence. All fear death, all love life. See yourself in others. Then whom can you hurt? What harm can you do? ~ The Buddha

 Alternatives to Mainstream Dairy

 Niche small organic dairy farms do exist but are rare and account for a tiny portion of milk production.
-Even in these farms there will always be financial pressure with a risk the animals will be neglected if profit is under pressure.
+Even in these farms there will always be financial pressure with a real risk the animals will be neglected if profit is under pressure.

 There are other mammals used for their milk such as goats and sheep.
-These animals have the exact same biological fundamentals and the businesses will be under the same financial pressures so there is no reason to think that different practices would be followed.
+These animals have the exact same biological fundamentals and the businesses will be under the same financial pressures so there is no reason to think that practices would be different.

 There are many plant based alternatives to dairy which provide all the nutritional requirements.
 To read about health, nutritional and food related issues including dairy alternatives, refer to the “Vegan” tab on this website.